Monday, January 22, 2018

 Keynote Presentation

-IoT Evolution Keynote Presentation by Verizon: Barriers to IoT Adoption K-02
+IoT Evolution Keynote Presentation by Verizon: Barriers to IoT Adoption

 Director M2M Solutions Engineering and Architecture